Dimension-Free Empirical Entropy Estimation: Comparative Rates

 Our bounds have the crucial characteristic of being empirical (under moment assumptions).
 When we \textit{observe} favorable distributions (even without a priori knowledge of the fact), we will benefit from tighter bounds.
-There is some cost which this naturally entails as well, and in the worst case our bounds will be sub-optimal.
+This entails some cost, and in the worst case our bounds will be sub-optimal.
 In this section, we illustrate these trade-offs for various natural classes of distributions.

 For the class of all finite alphabet distributions, our bound is sub-optimal.
 The MLE (plug-in estimator) is competitive with the optimal estimator up to logarithmic factors in $d$, but our bounds on the MLE are loose nearly quadratically in $d/n$, in the worst case.
 The convergence of the empirical distribution on a finite alphabet in $\ell_1$ occurs at rate $\Theta(\sqrt{d/n})$, whereas the MLE entropy estimator converges at rate $O\left(\sqrt{\left(\frac{d}{n}\right)^2+\frac{\log^2 d}{n}}\right)$, as follows from \citet[Proposition 1]{wu2016minimax}.
-So any approach that upper bounds the entropy risk via $\ell_1$ (as our Theorem \ref{thm:dimfree} or Section 4 of \cite{ho2010interplay}) will be worst-case suboptimal for this class of distributions.
+So any approach that upper bounds the entropy risk via $\ell_1$ (as our Theorem \ref{thm:dimfree} or Section 4 of \citet{ho2010interplay}) will be worst-case suboptimal for this class of distributions.

 Nevertheless, for certain classes of distributions our bounds (Theorem \ref{thm:dimfree} and Corollary \ref{cor:adaptive-hybrid-bound}) can significantly outperform the state of the art, for small and moderate-sized samples.
-To calculate the expected rate of our approach, we apply H\"older's inequality, as in the proof of Theorem \ref{thm:dimfree}: \beq \mexp{\abs{\ent(\empdist) - \ent(\dist)}} &\leq& \left(\E{ 2 \alpha^\alpha + \ent[\alpha](\dist) + \ent[\alpha](\empdist) }\right)^{1/\alpha}\left( \mexp{\ello{\empdist- \dist}}\right)^{1 - 1/\alpha} . \eeq
+To calculate the expected rate of our approach, we apply H\"older's inequality, as in the proof of Theorem \ref{thm:dimfree}: \beq \mexp{\abs{\ent(\empdist) - \ent(\dist)}} &\leq& \left(\E{ 2 \alpha^\alpha + \ent[\alpha](\dist) + \ent[\alpha](\empdist) }\right)^{1/\alpha} \left( \mexp{\ello{\empdist- \dist}}\right)^{1 - 1/\alpha} . \eeq